SPY · Options & Futures

-Three tools for sizing a trade on the pause pattern: a Black-Scholes option estimator, a “what are my odds?” trade-profile lookup, and an expected-value & position-size calculator — all built on the 2-year backtest.
+Every options and futures tool for the pause pattern in one place: a Black-Scholes option estimator, a “what are my odds?” trade-profile lookup, expected-value & position sizing, the 15-delta call study, plus futures contract specs, a futures sizer, and an ES/MES translator.
 New to the pattern?
 See Strategy & Stats.

 New · beta